Friday, February 6, 2015

 # # #

-Forty years later another church is built 20 minutes away.
+Forty years later another church was built 20 minutes away.

 (Sainte-Anne de la Butte aux Cailles)